 Make the right choices The great news is there are truly natural options in pain relief that will support what you are already doing.
 Anyone with aging parents, friends or colleagues knows that the a great deal of our population is overmedicated.
 You can lessen exposure to more toxins by making educated choices for pain relief.
 The last I checked, Amazon.com had 5,870 pain relief products available.
 How do you begin choosing products for pain relief?
 Start by reading the labels of what you are already using and know what you are applying to your body or ingesting.
 Many products not only have synthetic ingredients and artificial colors that could cause a reaction, any with artificial fragrance could be disrupting your thyroid and hormones.

-1. Essential Oils There are many Therapeutic Grade essential oils that can replace chemical filled creams and pills.
-Essential oils can be applied topically or to the Vita-Flex points on the feet for direct relief.
+1. Essential Oils There are many Therapeutic Grade essential oils that support natural muscle and joint health.
+Essential oils can be applied topically or to the Vita-Flex points on the feet for direct application.
 While essential oils cannot repair serious injuries like a torn rotator cuff or the need for knee replacement, they can decrease inflammation, speed healing and lessen the time you have to take potent narcotics for post-surgical pain.

 Essential oils also work on physical and psychological aspects of pain.
 Here are some of the best choices for pain in the muscles, joints and backs.
-In addition to pain relief, essential oils have many uses, so when you apply an oil to your muscles or joints, you will be supporting your whole body’s health.
-Essential oils stop your body’s response to injury, so the sooner you can apply them after over-exertion or injury the quicker they will relieve the discomfort and the less you’ll have to use them.
+In addition to calming stressed muscles and joints, essential oils have many uses, so when you apply an oil to your muscles or joints, you will be supporting your whole body’s health.
+Essential oils work in harmony with the body, so the sooner you can apply them after over-exertion or stressed areas the quicker they will relieve the discomfort and the less you’ll have to use them.

 - Idaho balsam fir- anti-inflammatory, grounding and relaxing to the body.
-Effective against respiratory infections, fatigue and sciatica.
+Effective against respiratory infections, fatigue and tight muscles.

 - Lavender – calming, relaxant physically and emotionally.
 Supports skin health, speeds wound healing in cuts, scrapes and 1st degree burns.